 Popular sports include Soccer, or Futebol, Futsal (court soccer), Futebol de Areia (Beach Soccer), and Futvolley (a mix of soccer and volleyball)!

 Volleyball and Volley de Praia (beach volleyball) as you know are two sports Brazilians appreciate!
-Discover the fascinating Capoeira
+Discover the fascinating Capoeira!

 Other sports usually offered are Basketball, Handball, Swimming, Aerobics, Cycling, Running, Tennis, Dance, and Martial Arts (mostly Judo, Karate, Jiu-Jitsu, and Tae-Kwan-Do).